Marvel vs. Capcom Origins: Development and release

 Marvel vs. Capcom Origins was announced by Capcom on July 5, 2012.
 The game was developed by Iron Galaxy Studios, who had previously worked with Capcom on Street Fighter III: 3rd Strike Online Edition.
-A playable demo of the game was present during the Evolution Championship Series from July 6–8, 2012, and San Diego Comic-Con International from July 12–15, 2012.
+A playable demo of the game was present during the Evolution Championship Series from July 6–8, 2012, and San Diego Comic-Con from July 12–15, 2012.
 According to Producer Derek Neal, Iron Galaxy Studios used the original arcade ROMs from Marvel Super Heroes and Marvel vs. Capcom: Clash of Super Heroes to create the game.
 The balance of the characters was deliberately left unchanged in order to remain faithful to the arcade versions.
 Origins was built upon a similar framework to Street Fighter III: 3rd Strike Online Edition, which had also included online play using GGPO, upgraded graphics, visual filters, and dynamic challenges.
 During an interview at San Diego Comic-Con, Neal stated that Capcom had made several improvements to the online capabilities of their games since the release of 3rd Strike Online Edition in 2011 after considering fan feedback, focusing on the new options to filter matches by ping and region of play.

 Marvel vs. Capcom Origins was released in North America and Europe on September 25 and 26, 2012.
 The European PlayStation 3 version was originally scheduled to be released alongside its Xbox 360 counterpart, but an unspecified error delayed its release until October 10, 2012.
 Following the expiration of their licensing contracts with Marvel Comics, Capcom announced in an employee blog, released in December 2014, that Marvel vs. Capcom Origins would be delisted from online stores.
 The game was available on the PlayStation Network for the United States and Europe up until December 23 and on Xbox Live Arcade globally until December 31.
 Its removal came shortly after the recent sweep of digital Marvel-related titles during late 2013, including Marvel vs. Capcom 2: New Age of Heroes, Marvel vs. Capcom 3: Fate of Two Worlds and Ultimate Marvel vs. Capcom 3.